UplandsDynamic/simple-stock-management/README.md

 - If running for the first time (i.e. your persistent database folder is empty), define a superuser by issuing the following commands from the application's root directory `python manage.py createsuperuser`.

-- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the approprate directory (ensure the path to the `static` directory has been correctly configured in your reverse proxy configuration).
+- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the appropriate directory (ensure the path to the `static` directory has been correctly configured in your reverse proxy configuration).

 - Now visit the app's administration area in your web browser (e.g. `https://your.domain.tld/admin`).